Mountain View, Roanoke, Virginia: Neighborhood amenities

-Mountain View, a 42-room mansion, was donated to the City of Roanoke in 1955 by Junious Fishburn to be used for recreational activities.
+Mountain View, a 42-room mansion, was donated to the City of Roanoke in 1955 by Junius Fishburn to be used for recreational activities.
 It was placed on the Virginia Landmarks Register and received designation as a National Historic Landmark in 1981.
-This facility is currently used by numerous groups, used as location for Personal Enrichment classes and activities (such as Bridge, dance, movies, art, music, and self-improvement), and is a popular rental facility for weddings, receptions, special occasion family gatherings, etc. The capacity for the entire house is 200 people.
+The facility is currently used by seniors groups for cards and games and more widely for fitness and art programs, and is a popular rental facility for weddings and receptions.